XGraphKhipu/haarpcache/README.md

 		dead_peer_timeout 2 seconds
 		cache_peer_access 127.0.0.1 allow haarp_lst
 		cache_peer_access 127.0.0.1 deny all

 	You can change the address 127.0.0.1 for the IP of you server haarp.

+* On squid.conf Comment the line:

+		#hierarchy_stoplist cgi-bin ?

 * On crontab add the line:

 		50 12     * * *   root    /etc/init.d/haarpclean

+ * Finally:

+		/etc/init.d/haarp restart
+		squid -k reconfigure

 List of Plugins
 --------------